opensource111111/tekken-8-mod-manager/README.md

 - Added an encoding flag "encoding="utf-8" to the function that creates the mod.ini for newly added mods.
 It should fix the encoding issue.
 If this is still happening then please let me know in the comments.

-- Fixed an issue with some special characters crashing the program when typed in the search bar.
+- Decreased the likelihood of crashing the program when typing special characters in the search bar.
 If this is still happening then please let me know in the comments.

 #### 26th July 2024